Need lower utility bills? We moved into a drafty old home and SLASHED the heat and power bills! Do you do need lower energy bills, too?

 And keep the filters clean!
 Put it on your calendar and make sure you clean or replace the filters.

-Another, less expensive, option is to add a pellet stove.
+Another, less expensive, option to lower utility bills is to add a pellet stove.
 The pellets are made from supercompacted sawdust, so they are using a waste product, and they cost far less to run than oil or natural gas.
 Be aware that your insurance might charge you more if you have a wood burning stove.
 They tend to disapprove of them.

 Do you know how to use a ceiling fan properly?
 In the winter, run it clockwise on a low speed.
 In the summer, run it counterclockwise – standing under it, you should feel a definite push down.